R Ursae Minoris

 R Ursae Minoris is a star in the constellation Ursa Minor.
 A red giant of spectral type M7IIIe, it is a semiregular variable ranging from magnitude 8.5 to 11.5 over a period of 325 days.

+In 1881, Edward Charles Pickering announced that the star, at that time unnamed, is a variable star.
+It was listed with its variable star designation, R Ursae Minoris, in Annie Jump Cannon's 1907 work Second Catalog of Variable Stars.